 It must be the “Waste not, want not” mantra instilled in me by my grandmother that makes me relish when I am able to turn a cooking mishap into a tasty dish.
 Last week I over-baked the German gingerbread and ended up with cookies that were still tasty but rock-hard.
-Nothing that a good old trifle could not soften, I thought, and into a trifle with pears and brandy custard they went.
+Nothing that a good old trifle could not soften, I thought, and into a trifle with pears they went.

 Making real German gingerbread is a lengthy process, even today.
 One of the standard German cookbooks, the Bayerisches Kochbuch, after more than 70 years now in its 56th edition, tells you to let the dough rest for two to four weeks so the flavors blend.

 Depending on the ingredients, and the region, German gingerbread is called Pfefferkuchen, Honigkuchen, Lebkuchen or Gewürzkuchen.
 Many recipes use a 9-spice gingerbread mix called Neunerlei that you can easily mix yourself.
 The other two key ingredients in traditional German gingerbread are potash and hartshorn salt, aka baker’s ammonia or ammonium carbonate.
 Both are leavening agents but unlike baking powder and baking soda, they make the dough spread horizontally instead of rising it.
 Nowadays many recipes use baking powder or baking soda, which I did.

 By the way, gingerbread cookies can be softened by storing them in an airtight tin can with a few slices of apple.
 It would not occur to me to cut up a perfectly edible apple for that purpose so I used apple peels and cores from making applesauce.
 It worked perfectly.
 Waste not, want not, right?